niplav/site/thoughts_on_politics_especially_economics.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2021-01-13, modified: 2021-01-19, language: english, status: in progress, importance: 2, confidence: remote*
+*author: niplav, created: 2021-01-13, modified: 2021-01-29, language: english, status: in progress, importance: 2, confidence: remote*

-> __After a discussion with a friend of mine, I thought it would be useful to structure my current thoughts about politics and economics in order to facilitate my progress on that topic.
+> __After a discussion with a friend of mine, I thought it would be useful to structure my current thoughts about politics and economics in order to speed up my progress on that topic.
 Many of these points are only rough ideas, or me collecting unrelated ideas I find good and useful.
 Therefore, this text might already be out of date.__